Bringing Columbia College to Northeastern Missouri

 By Michael Johnson, program coordinator, Columbia College-Moberly

-Ninety miles north of Columbia, Missouri is the city of Kirksville, which is the home of Truman State University (TSU) and Moberly Area Community College (MACC).
-Many of the students there feel that after finishing their associate degree at MACC, their only option for college is TSU.
+Ninety miles north of Columbia is the city of Kirksville, Missouri.
+Kirksville is the home of Truman State University and Moberly Area Community College.
+Many of these students feel like after finishing their AA at MACC, their only option for college is TSU.
 This is not only the situation for students in Kirksville, but MACC students in Mexico and Hannibal also believe that their transfer options are extremely limited.

-That is where the staff of Columbia College-Moberly has stepped up to make a difference for those students.
+That is where the staff of Columbia College-Moberly have stepped up to make a difference for those students.
 During the month of November, Columbia College spent a day at each of Moberly Area Community College’s campus locations.
-We advised students about the many online programs that Columbia College offers.
-With many of these students, we suggested signing up for the Associate to Bachelors (A2B) program.
+Program Coordinator Michael Johnson advised students about the many online programs that Columbia College offers.
+With many of these students, Michael suggested signing up for the A2B program.
 The students were thrilled to learn that they had other options for college besides the other four-year college in their community.

-But that is not the only the Columbia College-Moberly news for MACC students.
-MACC recently hosted a Health Science Open House, which invited area high-school students interested in nursing to come to MACC and learn more about the LPN and RN programs.
-MACC asked Columbia College to be there to encourage those students to continue on with their education after MACC.
-Many potential RN students stopped to visit with Columbia College to learn about our RN to BSN program.
+But that is not the only thing going on at Columbia College-Moberly.
+MACC recently hosted a Health Science Open House; its goal was to get area high school students that are interested in nursing to come to MACC and learn more about the LPN and RN programs.
+MACC asked Columbia College to be there to encourage those student to continue on with their education after MACC.
+Many potential RN students stopped to visit with Columbia College to learn about our RN-to-BSN offer.

-Rather than waiting for the students to come to the Moberly office to learn more of Columbia College, the Moberly office is taking Columbia College the entire north eastern part of the state of Missouri!
+Rather than waiting for the students to come to the Moberly office to learn more of Columbia College, the Moberly office is taking Columbia College to the entire northeastern part of the state of Missouri!

 by Department of Marketing (go to top)